How to Plan a Cheap Trip to New Zealand

 Buy Your Own Vehicle

 Secondhand cars and campervans are easy to buy and sell in New Zealand, working out to be very cost-effective if you plan to stay in New Zealand for a while.
 Check out Should You Rent or Buy a Vehicle to Travel New Zealand? to see if it’s right for you.
+If it is, then you’ll need 10 Tips for Buying a Secondhand Car in New Zealand.

 While not as popular as other countries, domestic flights in New Zealand are only a good idea for travelling long distances or between the North and South islands.